-World and Olympic champion Ted Ligety is NASTAR's National Pacesetter and he is the standard for NASTAR (NAtional STAndard Race).
-NASTAR participants earn a handicap when they race which represent the difference between their time and Ted's national standard or Par Time.
+World and Olympic Champion Ted Ligety is NASTAR's National Pacesetter and he is the standard for all NASTAR (NAtional STAndard Race) races.
+All NASTAR participants earn a handicap when they race which represent the difference between their time and Ted's time or the Par Time.

-Pacesetters set the par time for their NASTAR course using their discipline handicap or apparel handicap.
+Pacesetters set the par time for their NASTAR races using their established certified handicap within each discipline.

 To ensure the integrity of the NASTAR Handicap System, each Nature Valley NASTAR resort is required to send, at minimum, two (2) pacesetters and not more than (5) pacesetters to a Regional Pacesetting Trial.
 If you need to send additional pacesetter to the trials your resort must submit a request for additional entries.
-Your NASTAR Coordinator or Ski School Director as well as your Pacesetters must attend the information session held during the event to learn about new promotional procedures, software upgrades and program changes.
-Nature Valley NASTAR pacesetters should be the fastest racers at their resort and at least one pacesetter should have a handicap of 15 or lower.
-Resorts are encouraged to bring one "ringer" to ensure each resort has at least one pacesetter with a low handicap.
+Nature Valley NASTAR pacesetters should be consistent racers and at least one pacesetter should have a handicap of 15 or lower.
 All Nature Valley NASTAR races must have a pacesetter with a certified NASTAR Handicap to set the Par Time.

 1. The Coat handicap is earned during the first race.
 The lowest handicap earned during the first race will serve as the pacesetter’s “Coat” handicap.
-Pacesetters must wear their warm-ups or regular work clothes for the first race.
-When pacesetters set the Par Time at their resort wearing their warm-ups or regular work clothes, they must use their “Coat” handicap.
+Pacesetters must wear their jacket or regular work clothes for the first race.
+When pacesetters set the Par Time at their resort wearing a jacket or regular work clothes, they must use their “Coat” handicap.